 Sign up to receive official Ferris State University emergency text alerts so you are the first to know about time-sensitive campus safety issues and closings due to weather or other disruptions.
-Visit MyFSU and click on the link in the "Emergency Text Alerts" channel to sign up.
-For step-by-step instructions on how to set up Emergency Text Alerts, visit Student Instructions.
+Sign up for emergency text alerts.

 Students will automatically be unenrolled after leaving the University.
 Messages are customized based on what campuses you take classes/work at.
 Short Message Service (SMS) text messaging must be enabled on your cell phone account to receive text messages.
 You are responsible for any text message charges that may be incurred from enrolling in this service.
 The average cost is 15 cents per message, depending on your plan and provider.
 The contact information you provide is kept confidential and will not be used for any other purpose.